HasanAgitUnal/TCA-PlusPlus/README.md

 ## Configuration Guide

 You can configure your CPU's architecture by editing the `include/Architecture.hpp` file.
 Comprehensive comments within the file also provide guidance.
-It is crucial not to remove the `#include` directives or variable definitions; only edit the content inside the `{}` brackets or remove content within those brackets.
+Dont remove the `#include` lines or variable definitions; only edit the content inside the `{}` brackets or remove content within those brackets.
-The default configuration is based on the original Turing Complete architecture (+ RAM address).
+The default configuration is based on the original Turing Complete 8 bit architecture (+ RAM address).

 ### Global Architecture Settings